Nyasasaurus: Description

 The study also mentioned the similarity between the presacral vertebrae of both specimens of Nyasasaurus parringtoni and those of the enigmatic avemetatarsalian archosaur, Teleocrater rhadinus.
-Additionally, the anterior cervical vertebra attributed to NHMUK PV R6795 is extremely elongated relative to that of the middle dorsal vertebrae with a low centrum to neural arch ratio and a significant displacement between the two sides of the articular facet of the centrum.
-However, it is probable that the limb bones and other elements included in NHMUK PV R6795 do not belong to the same individual.
+Additionally, the anterior cervical vertebra attributed to NHMUK PV R 6795 is extremely elongated relative to that of the middle dorsal vertebrae with a low centrum to neural arch ratio and a significant displacement between the two sides of the articular facet of the centrum.
+However, it is probable that the limb bones and other elements included in NHMUK PV R 6795 do not belong to the same individual.
 Therefore, it is possible that the vertebrae of Teleocrater rhadinus are also referable to Nyasasaurus parringtoni.

 An analysis of the interior structure of the humerus indicates that bone growth was rapid, with interwoven bone fibers, many channels for blood vessels that radiate in all directions, and few lines of arrested growth.
 This structure more closely matches that of the early dinosaur Coelophysis than it does of dinosaur ancestors, suggesting that Nyasasaurus was closer to the ancestry of dinosaurs than other archosaurs at the time.

 Classification

 Because it is based on incomplete remains, Nyasasaurus has been difficult to classify.
-It can be placed confidently within Archosauria, the group of reptiles represented today by crocodilians and birds, Dinosauria, the group of dinosaurs; and possibly within Dinosauriformes, the group that includes birds, non-avian dinosaurs, and several non-dinosaurian groups from the Triassic.
+It can be placed confidently within Archosauria, the clade of reptiles represented today by crocodilians and birds, Dinosauriformes, the clade that includes birds, dinosaurs, and several non-dinosaurian groups from the Triassic, and possibly within Dinosauria, the clade of dinosaurs.

 Nyasasaurus was suggested to have been a primitive prosauropod dinosaur in 1986, but this hypothesis was disputed.
-The 2013 study suggests that Nyasasaurus may be the earliest known dinosaur, dating to the late Anisian stage, about 245 million years ago, 10 to 15 million years older than any previously described dinosaur, such as Herrerasaurus.
-However, this age is being questioned in recent papers.
+The 2013 study suggests that Nyasasaurus may be the earliest known dinosaur, dating to the late Anisian stage, about 243 million years ago, 10 to 15 million years older than any previously described dinosaur, such as Herrerasaurus.
+However, this age is being questioned by other papers.

 Dinosaur affinities of the holotype are supported by the long deltopectoral crest on the humerus, an unambiguously dinosaur top, another feature present only in dinosaurs.
 The humerus does not share any synapomorphies exclusively with any other Triassic archosaur clade.
 The supposed possession of three sacral vertebrae instead of two could represent a dinosaur plesiomorphy, but has a complex distribution among dinosauriforms.
 The elongated neck vertebrae with hollowed-out sides of the referred specimen provides two characters that are exclusive to the derived silesaurid Silesaurus (but absent in the earlier and more basal silesaurid Asilisaurus), and to early theropod dinosaurs.
 These characters can be interpreted as possibly homologous with features that represent unambiguously skeletal pneumaticity in theropods.